Welcome to today's edition of the Rush 24-7 podcast.

 You know, I live in their heads.

-Folks, I've to I'm I'm sitting here and I get an email from a friend that says, Look at the impact you're having, you are living free in their heads.
+Folks, I'm sitting here and I get an email from a friend that says, look at the impact you're having.

 And I've got here a Democrat fundraiser email that was sent out.

-And it says this time of year, the only thing more annoying than holiday traffic is an awkward conversation with family about politics.
+And it says, this time of year, the only thing more annoying than holiday traffic is an awkward conversation with family about politics.

 Don't get me wrong.